onyx-platform/onyx/doc/design/masterless.md

   - A peer picks another peer to watch by selecting a candidate group.
 This candidate group is sorted by peer ID.
 The target peer is chosen by taking the message id modulo the number of peers in the sorted candidate list.

 The algorithm works as follows ("it" refers to the joining peer):
-- it sends a `prepare-join-cluster` command to the log, indicating its peer ID and heartbeat znode
+- it sends a `prepare-join-cluster` command to the log, indicating its peer ID and pulse znode
 - it plays the log forward until it encounters the `prepare-join-cluster` message that it sent
 - if the cluster size (`n`) is `>= 1`:
   - let Q = this peer